cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Completely new designed CrypTool in Java using Eclipse/RCP.
    - Platform independent.
    - Strictly using the standards from Eclipse 3.5.
-   - Usage SWT (and Jigloo) for the GUI.
+   - Usage SWT for the GUI.
    - Bouncy Castle and FlexiProvider are used as crypto providers.
    - Current beta already offers functionality to be applied by end users.
    - Further developers, architects and designers for this project are very